balancer/linear-pools/README.md

 ## LinearPool

 Linear Pool defines how the exchange rate is calculated.

-Notice that `_getWrappedTokenRate` function has a try/catch block.
+* NOTE: `_getWrappedTokenRate` function has a try/catch block.
 Calls to an external view function implemented by the main token and related contracts need to be wrapped by try/catch blocks for security purposes, to avoid exploiting attacks involving the rate manipulation of the token.

 ### Unit Tests

-The unit tests of the LinearPool should tests:
+The unit tests of the LinearPool should test:

 1. If Pool accepts a main token that is not related to the wrapped token (should not accept, except when pool is ERC4626);